cooper-ece-366/david-steven-eric/README.md

 - This solution is intended for small, independent car dealers with an expected average of 50-100 vehicles in the inventory.
 - We conducted most of our testing with 140 vehicles in the inventory and performance was great:
     1) Less than a second to load `Browse Vehicles`, less than a second to search, filter, sort.
-    2) Approximately less than 5 seconds to add all vehicles, less than a second to remove all vehicles.
+    2) Approximately 15 seconds to add all vehicles, less than a second to remove all vehicles.
 - We conducted a stress test of 1000 vehicles (an extreme case)
-    1) Approximately two seconds to load `Browse Vehicles`, approximately one second to seach, filter, sort.
+    1) Approximately three seconds to load `Browse Vehicles`, approximately one second to seach, filter, sort.
-    2) Approximately 8 seconds to add all vehicles to inventory, approximately five seconds to remove all vehicles.
+    2) Approximately 80 seconds to add all vehicles to inventory, approximately five seconds to remove all vehicles.
 - The decision was made to push all the vehicles in inventory on the `Browse Vehicles` because a small car dealer with 50-100 cars would be better off being able to sort and filter through all the vehicles in the inventory as opposed to going through multiple pages.

 ## Images of Application